openregulatory/templates/templates/techdoc/62304/sop-software-problem-resolution.md

 ### 3. Implementation and Verification

-The change is implemented.
-If the change includes a change to an existing product, it is handled according to SOP Change Management.
+The bug fix is implemented.
+If the fix includes a change to an existing product, it is handled according to SOP Change Management.

-After the change has been implemented, the problem report is reviewed whether it has been successfully fixed and can be closed.
+After the bug fix has been implemented, the problem report is reviewed whether it has been successfully fixed and can be closed.
 Closing the problem report is equivalent to successful verification.

 | Participants                                 |